diegoalarc/Challenge_up42/README.md

 Example with [Modis](https://en.wikipedia.org/wiki/Moderate_Resolution_Imaging_Spectroradiometer) satellite to be able to observe an option that can give us a general view of the Bhutan forest.
 - [Press Here](https://github.com/diegoalarc/Challenge_up42/blob/main/Up42_Challenge_Modis.ipynb)

-Example with [Sentinel-2](https://en.wikipedia.org/wiki/Sentinel-2) satellite, which we used to analyze a sample of the Bhutan forest, and with which we will generate a simple [NDVI](https://en.wikipedia.org/wiki/Normalized_difference_vegetation_index) analysis.
+Example with [Sentinel-2](https://en.wikipedia.org/wiki/Sentinel-2) satellite, which we used to analyze a sample of the Bhutan forest, and with which we will generate a simple Normalized difference vegetation index or [NDVI](https://en.wikipedia.org/wiki/Normalized_difference_vegetation_index) analysis.
 - [Press Here](https://github.com/diegoalarc/Challenge_up42/blob/main/Up42_Challenge_Sentinel_2.ipynb)

 ### Cloud Optimized GeoTIFF